Blue-Ocean-Team-1/HelloHealth/README.md

 **Server Setup**

-After cloning down the repo create a `.env` file in the root directory and copy contents of `.env.sample` over.
+- After cloning down the repo create a `.env` file in the root directory and copy contents of `.env.sample` over.
+- Edit the `SERVER_URL` to be your host url

 ```
 // Express server